1Shmid/TikTakToeFX/README.md

     - `GameResultWindowController.java`: Controls the game result window
     - `GraphicsManager.java`: Handles drawing of winning lines
     - `NewGameSetter.java`: Resets the game and starts a new one
-    - `StatDialogController.java`: Manages the statistics window
+    - `StatWindowController.java`: Manages the content for statistics window
 - **database**: Handles database operations
     - `GameMove.java`: Stores game moves
     - `GameRecorder.java`: Records game data in the database